-- For attendance during lecture and discussion sessions, UCF Here App will be used. - Use the following link for UCF Here Student Guide and follow the steps to download the UCF Here App: https://ucf.service-now.com/ucfit?id=kb_article&sysparm_article=KB0013581&sys_kb_id=a73530b44784f9d0c7a0 a714846d4329&spa=1 - Due to the interactive and experiential nature of the course (in-class activities, discussions, and lectures), we require students to regularly attend class.
+- o For attendance during lecture and discussion/lab sessions, UCF Here App will be used. - Use the following link for UCF Here Student Guide and follow the steps to download the UCF Here App: https://ucf.service-now.com/ucfit?id=kb article&sysparm article=KB0013581&sys kb_id=a73530b44784f9d0c7a0 a714846d4329&spa=1 - Oue to the interactive and experiential nature of the course (in-class activities, discussions, and lectures), we require students to regularly attend class.
 Students are allowed one unexcused absence.
-Any subsequent unexcused absence will result in a 10-point deduction from their attendance grade.

-- Excused absences only include illness with a physician's note (i.e. the Student Health Center) or death of an immediate family member. - Students who attend all classes will receive an additional 10 bonus points. - Students will only receive credit for being present if they are present for the entire class (i.e. you cannot leave early and earn full credit for attendance). - If you attend class but don't turn in an ungraded in-class assignment, you will lose points from your Attendance/Participation grade.
+Any subsequent unexcused absence will result in a 10-point deduction from their attendance grade. - Excused absences only include illness with a physician's note (i.e. the Student Health Center) or death of an immediate family member. - o Students who attend all classes will receive an additional 10 bonus points. - Students will only receive credit for being present if they are present for the entire class (i.e. you cannot leave early and earn full credit for attendance). - o If you attend class but don't turn in an ungraded in-class assignment, you will lose points from your Attendance/Participation grade.

-• Lab Visits (45 points):
+• Lab Visits and Reflection (45 points):

 During the second phase of the class, students will participate in 3 lab visits to UCF STEM research labs hosted by COMPASS faculty and their research assistants.
 Each lab visit will be worth 15 points.
 Sign-up for these labs will take place during class.
 NOTE: If COMPASS faculty cannot facilitate the 3 lab visits, lab visits will be supplemented with a relevant TED Talk/s or Virtual Lab Visits.
+1-page reflection on each lab visit will be required.